After Filtering 50+ Gallons, Our Tests Show Faucet Water Filters Don’t Have To Be Expensive

 Material

 Faucet water filters are typically made with either plastic or stainless steel.
-Some manufacturers may offer a range of different finishes, but these are usually stainless steel filters that have metal plating over the original material just to give it a different look.
-So the decision comes down to plastic or stainless steel.
+Some manufacturers may offer a range of different finishes, but these are usually stainless steel filters with metal plating over the original material just to give them a different look.
+So, the decision comes down to plastic or stainless steel.

 • Plastic faucet water filters are inexpensive and resistant to corrosion and rusting.
 Some products are thick and durable, but the average plastic filter will need to be replaced more frequently than stainless steel filters because they don’t have the same durability.